-The engine-generator sets were operated within 10% of maximum output (1,600 kW generator output) during the engine test periods.
+The testing for all pollutants was performed in accordance with the approved test protocol.
+The engine-generator sets were operated within 10% of maximum output (1,600 kW generator output) and no variations from the normal operating conditions of the RICE occurred during the engine test periods.